alisay/alisay.github.io/docs/_articles/module-5.md

 - Avenues for further collaboration, workshops and presentation.
 - Finding resources.
 - The p5.js [community](https://p5js.org/community/).
+- Ready to move beyond local server?
+[Deploy to the web!](https://www.netlify.com/)

 ## 4: Wrap-up.
 - What we have learnt so far.